 Want to experience small-town charm without leaving the city?
 Make Historic Downtown Melbourne your destination.
 This unique town-within-a-city dates back to the 1800s and reflects a rich history, making it one of the most intriguing places to see in Melbourne.

 Melbourne’s historic downtown is a magnet for locals and visitors alike.
 You don’t have to be a history nerd to appreciate architectural treasures like the Henegar Center (circa 1919), the Green Gables House, or the Hell ‘n Blazes Brewing Company.
 But don’t overlook Downtown Melbourne’s wealth of 21st-century attractions.

-Explore art galleries, browse an array of stores and shops, and check out crafty vendors for unique souvenirs like handmade candles and ceramics.
+Along the route, explore art galleries, browse an array of stores and shops, and check out crafty vendors to go shopping for unique souvenirs like handmade candles and ceramics.
 Bite into some incredible edibles like homemade chocolate-dipped potato chips (seriously!) at the local candy store.
 Or take your pick of restaurants for a grownup meal.

 Tank America ain’t your grandma’s amusement park.
 Or maybe it is—if she’s fond of driving tanks over cars and pumping live rounds through military-grade machine guns.
 One thing’s certain: Tank America is unlike any recreational experience you’ve ever had.

 Get your basic on-site training, then hop behind the wheel of a genuine 17-ton tank.
 Test your driving skills on an authentic Hollywood set as you maneuver around challenging obstacle courses complete with hills and mud holes.
 Being a Hollywood set, cheesy movie lines are encouraged here as you take aim.
 (Clint Eastwood, anyone?)